 Cabbage is easy to transplant.
-Set plants deeply so that about half of the main stem is buried.
+Set plants so that 1-2″ of the main stem is buried.
 Space according to directions on the Bonnie label.
 Generally, this is 12 to 24 inches apart in a row, depending upon the variety and the size of head it makes.
 For maximum size, be generous with the spacing.
 The Bonnie Mega-Cabbage, for example, needs all the room you can give it!

 Cabbage demands even moisture to produce good heads.
 Mulch with compost, finely ground leaves, or finely ground bark to keep the soil cool and moist and to keep down weeds.
 Water regularly, applying 1 to 1.5 inches of water per week if it doesn’t rain.
 You can measure the amount of water with a rain gauge left in the garden.